Terms of Business

 10.4 Where possible, we will give you an estimate of our fees in the Client Services Agreement (or Proposal).
 Any fee estimate is based on our current understanding of the circumstances and scope of work required, and therefore is not binding on us.

-10.5 We may revise our fee scale from time to time.
-Rates quoted to you remain in force until the next 31 December or 30 June (whichever is sooner).
-We may increase our fees for any work performed after these dates.
-We reserve the right to change our rates outside these dates and will communicate any such change directly to you.
-Your obligation to pay us the fees and expenses arises at the commencement of the Contract after which you will be issued an invoice(s).
+(d) Your obligation to pay us the fees and expenses arises at the commencement of the Contract after which you will be issued an invoice(s).
 Fees and expenses will be invoiced monthly and are payable within 14 days of the invoice date.
 Where an amount for GST is stated to be a component of the fees and expenses, our invoice will be a compliant “tax invoice” for GST purposes.

 (b) do no further work for you, and will not release your papers and files until all overdue amounts and any interest are paid (if applicable).

-10.7 If we have assessed that no GST should be payable in respect of the Services, and for whatever reason, we change its assessment, or if the ATO assesses that GST is payable, then it will be added to and form part of our fees and expenses at the prevailing GST rate.
+10.7 If we have assessed that no GST should be payable in respect of the Services, and for whatever reason, we change our assessment, or if the ATO assesses that GST is payable, then it will be added to and form part of our fees and expenses at the prevailing GST rate.
 We reserve the right to recover from you at any time, any GST payable by us on the provision of the Services, goods or any other items supplied to you under this Contract.
-Where the Contract relates to the conduct of a statutory audit or review, we will be entitled to extra fees for any time it spends investigating circumstances that may fall within section 311, 601HG(4) or 990K of the Corporations Act, including reporting to the Australian Securities and Investments Commission ("ASIC") in accordance with any of those sections.
+Where the Contract relates to the conduct of a statutory audit or review, we will be entitled to extra fees for any time we spend investigating circumstances that may fall within section 311, 601HG(4) or 990K of the Corporations Act, including reporting to the Australian Securities and Investments Commission ("ASIC") in accordance with any of those sections.

 10.8 If you dispute all or part of an invoice, you (and Findex) agree to seek to resolve the dispute under clause 14.5.
 If you dispute part of an invoice, you agree to pay the undisputed part of the invoice as and when it is or becomes due and payable.